-Minimum lengths of sag vertical curves are typically controlled by headlight sight distance and that should be nearly approximately the same as stopping sight distance.
-In areas sufficiently lit where headlight sight distance is not a limitation, the pPassenger comfort factor can be used to determine the minimum length of sag vertical curve.
+Minimum lengths of sag vertical curves are typically controlled by headlight sight distance that should be approximately the same as stopping sight distance.
+In areas sufficiently lit where headlight sight distance is not a limitation, the passenger comfort factor can be used to determine the minimum length of sag vertical curve.
 Sag vertical curve lengths satisfying the comfort factor are approximately 50 percent of that needed to satisfy headlight sight distance criterion.
-Equation 3-51 (page 3-160) of the PGDHS (1) is the expression used to determine the minimum length of sag vertical curve needed to satisfy the comfort factor. is a consideration for vertical curves.
-The effect of change is greater on sag than on crest vertical curves.
-The length of a vertical curve needed to satisfy the comfort level is about half that needed to satisfy the headlight sight distance.
+Equation 3-51 (page 3-160) of the PGDHS (1) is the expression used to determine the minimum length of sag vertical curve needed to satisfy the comfort factor.